|

 of the porch, and N.Chernetsov's drawing had enabled the specialists to

 put ornamented stones of the porch on their proper place.
+The World Heritage Committee has inscribed Bagrati Cathedral on the

 world heritage list in 1994.